Creating and managing OAuth clients

 - Click Close.

-Build an OAuth client application to access Qlik Cloud
+Building OAuth client applications to access Qlik Cloud

-After you have registered an OAuth client with Qlik Cloud, you can use the associated client ID and client secret in your own OAuth client application.
-Tutorials are available in the OAuth section of the Developer portal for building client applications using some of the most popular coding languages.
+After you have registered an OAuth client with Qlik Cloud, you can use the associated client ID and client secret in your OAuth client application.